 - The ability to engage with others and deepen attachment bonds.

-- The ability to initiate and respond in two-way purposeful communication.
+- The ability to initiate and respond in two-way purposeful communication and play.

-- The capacity for complex communication and shared problem solving.
+- The capacity for complex communication, motor planning/ sequencing and shared problem solving.

 - The ability to build bridges between ideas, and so, become a logical thinker.